|Tabby, pure black, bronze, red, blue, white-striped

 You can begin training as early as 3 weeks.
 By the time they come home to you at 8–12 weeks, they should already have the concept down.
 However, you will want to give them a little window of time to get used to the house to know precisely where their litter box is.

-Remember only to use positive reinforcement tactics since harsh punishments do not work for cats.
-Since they are usually very food-motivated, using treats for motivation is always a good idea.
+Remember to only use positive reinforcement tactics since harsh punishments do not work for cats.
+Since cats are usually very food-motivated, using treats for motivation is always a good idea.

 Health and Conditions